-ApsaraDB for RDS is a stable and reliable online database service that supports auto scaling.
-Based on Apsara Distributed File System and the high-performance SSD storage of Alibaba Cloud, ApsaraDB for RDS supports the MySQL, SQL Server, PostgreSQL, and PPAS (compatible with Oracle) database engines.
-It also provides a portfolio of solutions to disaster recovery, backup, restoration, monitoring, and migration to facilitate database operations and maintenance.
-For more information about the benefits of ApsaraDB for RDS, see Benefits.
+ApsaraDB for RDS is a stable, reliable, and scalable online database service.
+It is designed based on the Apsara Distributed File System and high-performance SSD storage media of Alibaba Cloud.
+It supports five database engines: MySQL, SQL Server, PostgreSQL, PPAS (compatible with Oracle), and MariaDB.
+It also provides a complete suite of solutions for various scenarios, such as disaster recovery, backup, restoration, monitoring, and migration.
+These solutions facilitate database operation and maintenance (O&M).
+For more information about the benefits of ApsaraDB for RDS, see A new version is available..

 For more information about ApsaraDB for RDS, visit the ApsaraDB RDS for MySQL product page.

 Some features or functions that are described in this document may be unavailable.
 For more information, see the specific terms and conditions in your commercial contract.
 This document serves as a user guide that is for reference only.
 No content in this document can constitute any expressed or implied warranty.